ybriz/devops-cli/README.md

-﻿# Jmelosegui.DevOpsCLI .NET Core tool
+﻿# DevOpsCLI .NET Core tool

 DevOpsCLI is a command line tool designed to interact with the TFS apis